Medicare Skilled Nursing Facility Prospective Payment System

 • reasonable and necessary for the treatment of the resident's condition; this includes the requirement that the amount, frequency, and duration of the services must be reasonable and they must be furnished by qualified personnel.

-Although the RAI Manual provides no further detail about what constitutes "reasonable and necessary," it is addressed further in the Medicare Outpatient Benefit Policy Manual [PDF] (see chapter 15, section 220.2).
-The plan of care must identify goals that would benefit the patient (or train caregivers) functionally.
-The frequency and duration of services must also be justifiable according to the documented severity of the patient's condition, responsiveness to treatment, and demonstrated change in function.
-(See also: Documentation of Skilled Versus Unskilled Care)
+Although the RAI Manual provides no further detail about what constitutes "reasonable and necessary," the Medicare Benefit Policy Manual [PDF] (see chapter 15, section 220.2) addresses it further.
+The plan of care must identify goals that functionally benefit the patient or train caregivers.
+The frequency and duration of services must also be justifiable based on the documented severity of the patient's condition, responsiveness to treatment, and demonstrated change in function.
+(See also: Documentation of Skilled Versus Unskilled Care for Medicare Beneficiaries)

 Consolidated Billing

 SNFs are subject to consolidated billing.
 This means that the SNF must provide and bill for all Part A and Part B services the patient needs.
-CMS established consolidated billing as a mechanism to prevent double billing for services.
-For example, if the SNF does not have a speech-language pathologist (SLP) on staff, they must contract with an SLP to provide the necessary services.
-In this scenario, the agency would bill Medicare for the SLP’s services and pay the SLP a negotiated rate.
-CMS does not dictate the amount a contract employee is paid.
+Congress established consolidated billing to prevent double billing for services.
+While there might be a variety of reasons a SNF might not have a speech-language pathologist (SLP) on staff (e.g., family leave or temporary staffing shortage), this does not relieve the SNF of its obligation to provide speech-language pathology services to a patient who needs them.
+The SNF must find a way to provide the services if it accepts a patient and has different options to meet its obligation.
+For example, if the SNF does not have an SLP on staff, it could contract with an SLP in private practice to provide the necessary services.
+In this scenario, the facility bills Medicare for the SLP’s services and pays the SLP a negotiated rate.
+CMS does not dictate the amount a contract employee (or any employee) is paid.
 Additional information on consolidated billing is found in Chapter 6 of the Medicare Claims Processing Manual [PDF].

 Medicare Part A Payment Policies

 SNF PPS policies are reviewed and updated annually and are effective for the federal fiscal year (October 1–September 31).
-The Centers for Medicare & Medicaid Services (CMS) outlines regulations and guidance related to the SNF PPS in the following manuals:
+CMS outlines SNF PPS payment regulations and guidance in the following manuals:

 Qualifying for the Part A Stay